cypress-io/cypress-documentation/content/api/commands/visit.md

 event.</li><li>`cy.visit()` can time out waiting for assertions you've added to pass.</li></List>

-## Visiting Cross Origin sites
+## Visiting cross-origin sites

 <Alert type="warning">

 <strong class="alert-header"><Icon name="exclamation-triangle"></Icon>
 Experimental</strong>

-Visiting cross origin sites will currently throw an error.
+Visiting cross-origin sites will currently throw an error.
 It can be enabled by setting the [`experimentalSessionAndOrigin`](/guides/references/experiments) flag to `true` in the Cypress config.
-This will allow you to visit the cross origin site without errors, however, to interact with the content on the cross origin site you must use a [`cy.origin()`](/api/commands/origin) block.
+This will allow you to visit the cross-origin site without errors.
+However, to interact with the content on the cross-origin site, you must use a [`cy.origin()`](/api/commands/origin) block.

-When visiting a cross origin site, the `onBeforeLoad` and `onLoad` options are not supported.
+When visiting a cross-origin site, the `onBeforeLoad` and `onLoad` options are not supported.

 </Alert>